Current Resident FAQ

-- 1. When I call, why don’t I always reach a “live” person
+- 2. When I call, why don’t I always reach a “live” person?

 We love talking on the telephone, but often our call volume is so high that we cannot answer every call that comes in immediately.
 Understanding the need for instant information for our clients and customers, we have invested much time and capital into developing a fully encompassing website that answers most every routine informational request we receive.

-- For our owners, we offer a fully integrated owner login where they can view information on their accounts 24 hours a day.
-The information contained in the owner login is the exact data that we look at in the office.
-Virtually any report can be produced from our owner login for any period of time for which we manage your property.
+- For our investors, we offer a fully integrated investor login where they can view information on their accounts 24 hours a day.
+The information contained in the investor login is the exact data that we look at in the office.
+Virtually any report can be produced from our investor login for any period of time for which we manage your property.